202ecommerce/security-advisories/docs/kb/sql_injections/sql_injections.md

 Do not use pSQL() or bqSQL() in an order direction.

-## Other cases like case-then, functions
+## Other cases like case/then, functions

 I hope you understand it will be impossible to easily protect parameters when it’s not an integer or a string between quotes or backtick.
 So, for this specific case you need to refactor your code to send and validate all parameters on your own.